sanjanastyles/Library/README.md

 ### 2. User
 - Represents a user with attributes like username, password, and borrowed_log (log of borrowed books).
-- Provides methods to display the books read and the borrowed books log.
+- Provides methods to display the borrowed books log.

 ### 3. Library
 - Manages the collection of books and user accounts.
 - Provides methods for actions such as adding and deleting books, displaying available books, lending and returning books, creating user accounts, forgetting passwords, logging in, and logging out.

-## Functionality:

-- **Admin Privileges:** Only the admin user can add and delete books.
-- **User Authentication:** Users can create accounts, forget passwords, log in, and log out.
-- **Book Management:** Admin can add and delete books.
-Users can view available books, lend books, and return books.
-- **User Logs:** Users can view logs of books they have borrowed.

 ## Usage: